chmj/Untitled/README.md

 ```
 Think of this as a teaching/coaching aid.

-https://go101.org/ is an awesome resource learning go.
+https://go101.org/ is an awesome resource for learning go.

 Have fun!
 (0_o)